stnolting/neo430/README.md

 "Cyclone", "Quartus" and "Avalon bus" are trademarks of Intel Corporation.

-"AXI" and "AXI-Lite" are trademarks of Arm Holdings plc.
+"AXI", "AXI4" and "AXI4-Lite" are trademarks of Arm Holdings plc.